SwidgeTeam/swidge/docs/run_forked_chains.md

 port: 8501
 ```

-The network that you decide to include here, it's the one that we will fork later, and it's the one that
+The network that you decide to include here it's the one that we will fork later, and it's the one that
-you will have to use as the origin chain on your transaction from the app.
+you will have to use, as the origin network, on your transaction from the app.

 Now you can go to our clean Metamask > Settings > Networks > Add/Create